0

 While this era struggles with unprecedented crisis in the living world, these works absent of humans (yet full of stories) reveal nature in different depictions, inspiring us to feel re-enchanted with our relationship to the world.
 Silent and sensitive, these composite décorsplants, minerals and built structures coming togetherinviteviewers to meditate, to dream, and to take the time for mindful contemplation.

-Curator: Nathalie Guiot, Founder
+Curator: Nathalie Guiot

 Eva Jospin (born in 1975 in Paris) is a graduate of the École Nationale Supérieure des Beaux-Arts in Paris.
-For fifteen years, she has been composing architectural forest landscapes that she represents in different media.
-Winner of the Prix de l’Académie des Beaux-Arts in 2015 and resident of the Villa Medici in Rome in 2017, she has had numerous international exhibitions, notably at the Palais of Tokyo (Inside, 2014), at the Palazzo Dei Diamanti in Ferrara (2018), at the Pfalzgalerie in Kaiserslautern (2019), at the Hayward Gallery (2020), at the Het Noordbrabants Museum at Den Bosch (Paper Tales, 2021) and most recently at the Musée de la Chasse et de la Nature in Paris, in the form of a carte blanche presentation within the museum’s collection (Galleria, 2021).
-The artist has also unveiled several monumental and immersive installations as part of specific commissions: in the center of the Cour Carrée of the Louvre (Panorama, 2016), at the Abbaye de Montmajour (Cénotaphe, 2020), and she fashioned an incredible set of embroidered panels, Chambre de Soie, for the Maison Dior haute couture show in 2021, as well as the monumental décor for Maison Dior’sSpring/Summer 2023 ready-to-wear fashion show (Nymphées, 2022).
+For fifteen years, she has been composing scaleable architectural forest landscapes.
+Winner of the Prix de l’Académie des Beaux-Arts in 2015 and resident of the Villa Medici in Rome in 2017, she has had numerous international exhibitions, notably at the Palais of Tokyo (Inside, 2014), at the Palazzo Dei Diamanti in Ferrara (2018), at the Hayward Gallery (2020) and most recently at the Musée de la Chasse et de la Nature in Paris (Galleria, 2021).
+The artist has also unveiled several monumental and immersive installations as part of specific commissions: in the center of the Cour carrée of the Louvre (Panorama, 2016), at the Abbaye de Montmajour (Cénotaphe, 2020), and she also created permanently-installed works such as Folie at the Domaine de Chaumont-sur-Loire (2015), La Traversée at Beaupassage in Paris (2018) and Le Passage in Nantes (2019).
+Eva Jospin will be exhibiting in the chapel of the Palais des Papes in Avignon this summer in a monographic exhibition entitled “Palazzo” as well as at the Collection Lambert where she will present a selection of works.
+She is also the guest artist of the Carte Blanche programme of the Maison Ruinart.

 Eva Jospin is represented by Galerie Suzanne Tarasieve in Paris.